HackYourFuture/study/databases/sql/identifiers.md

 A foreign key does two useful things;

-- It will verify if the related record exists, so you can't insert a row referencing a non-existing relation.
+- It will guarantee referential integrity: When a row in a table refers to a corresponding row in another table, then that corresponding row will exist.
-- It will create an index on this column, giving faster results when querying on the particular column.
+- It will create an index on this column, giving faster results when querying on this particular column.

 or you can add a foreign key later: